alastairlundy/EnhancedLinq/README.md

 # EnhancedLinq
 This library adds Additional LINQ style Deferred execution and Immediate enumeration mode extension methods for .NET.

-EnhancedLinq requires dependant projects to use C# language version 14 or newer for EnhancedLinq to work.
+EnhancedLinq requires consuming projects to use C# language version 14 or newer for EnhancedLinq to work.

 ## 🚀 Included Methods
 For a comprehensive list of included methods, check out the following resources: